Oldman1302/sklearn/README.md

 # sklearn
-all kmy experience with sklearn (from scratch)
+all my experience with sklearn (from scratch)